rdkcentral/rdkservices/Telemetry/doc/TelemetryPlugin.md

 <a name="head.Scope"></a>
 ## Scope

-This document describes purpose and functionality of the PlayerInfo plugin.
-It includes detailed specification about its configuration and properties provided.
+This document describes purpose and functionality of the org.rdk.Telemetry plugin.
+It includes detailed specification about its configuration and methods provided.

 <a name="head.Case_Sensitivity"></a>
 ## Case Sensitivity